anthony-arnold/AdaID/README.md

 #AdaID#

+**What is it?**
-**AdaID** is a simple Ada library for generating [UUIDs](http://en.wikipedia.org/wiki/Universally_unique_identifier).
+*AdaID* is a simple Ada library for generating [UUIDs](http://en.wikipedia.org/wiki/Universally_unique_identifier).
 Supported operations include:

  - Generating random UUIDs
  - Generating name-based UUIDs
- - Restoring UUIDs from a string representation (Not yet implemented).
+ - Restoring UUIDs from a string representation.
  - Converting a UUID to a string

-Included is [Jonh Halleck's NIST-validated implementation of SHA1](http://home.utah.edu/~nahaj/ada/sha/) (distrubted under the GNU GPLv3).
+**What are the dependencies?**
+There are a couple of tools that you'll need to build and install *AdaID*.
+Firstly, you should have [make](http://www.gnu.org/s/make/) installed, like every good programmer.
+Secondly, it's assumed that you're using [GNAT](http://www.gnu.org/software/gnat/), or you at least have a recent version available.
+If you don't have GNAT available, you will need to make your own build scripts (nudge, wink to contributers).

+If you want to run the unit test suite, you'll need [AUnit](http://libre.adacore.com/libre/tools/aunit/) installed.
+If you don't have it, and you don't care about running the tests (and you *should*), then just avoid running `make test`.

+**How do I build it?**
-To use the library, ensure that the latest version of [GNAT](http://www.gnu.org/software/gnat/) is installed.
-Then run `make`, followed by an optional `make test`.
-Then, use the `src/adaid.ads` file and link your project with `libadaid.a`.
+To build the library: run `make`, optionally followed by `make test`, and finally `make install`.
+The library should now be installed on your system.

+**OK, how is it used?**
 Here's an example usage:

+	-- file: print_random_uuid.adb
 	with AdaID; use AdaID;
 	with Ada.Text_IO; use Ada.Text_IO;
     procedure Print_Random_UUID is